Massive Black Holes Seeded by Dark Matter -- Implications for Little Red Dots and Gravitational Wave Signatures: Results

 \subsection{Gravitational wave signals}

 Two types of GW signals are expected from this large population of massive SMBHs at high redshift.
 The first is the GW background from unresolved SMBH mergers.
-We compute it based on the SMBH merger events recorded in our SAM (see the Supplementary Materials for details).
+We compute it based on the SMBH merger events recorded in our SAM.
 In Fig.~\ref{fig:gwspec}, we show the characteristic strain of the GW background from dSIDM-seeded SMBHs as a function of frequency and compare it to the sensitivity curves of NANOGrav and LISA.
 The GW background contributed by this population remains consistent with the current NANOGrav constraints~\citep{NANOGrav:2023ctt}.
 The second type of signal is GWs from individual SMBH merger events.
 In Fig.~\ref{fig:smbh_mergers_lisa_panels}, we illustrate the detectability of these events using LISA, overlaying distributions of SMBH merger events with the signal-to-noise ratio (SNR) contours of LISA.
-The computation of the GW spectrum of SMBH mergers and the LISA SNRs are described in the Supplementary Materials.
-The spectrum of five selected events are also shown in Fig.~\ref{fig:gwspec}.
+The computation of the GW spectrum of SMBH mergers and the LISA SNRs is described in \cite{Spall}.
+The spectra of five selected events are also shown in Fig.~\ref{fig:gwspec}.
 LISA can detect the low-mass tail of the dSIDM-seeded SMBHs with SNRs up to $\sim 100$.
-The total SMBH mass distribution of detectable events peaks around $M^{1}_{\rm BH}+M^{1}_{\rm BH} \sim 10^{7}\msun$ and the redshift distribution peaks around $z\sim 12$.
+The total SMBH mass distribution of detectable events peaks around $M^{1}_{\rm BH}+M^{2}_{\rm BH} \sim 10^{7}\msun$ and the redshift distribution peaks around $z\sim 12$.
 The total number of events will be significantly higher than in scenarios with lower-mass seeds, as the rapid BH growth required to reach bright quasar masses implies a much lower abundance of dormant SMBHs.
+The LISA predictions presented in this section depend on the choice of $\sigma/m$, since a lower $\sigma/m$ will restrict dSIDM seeding in more massive haloes and the resulting binary BH mass can be shifted to outside LISA's most sensitive window.
+Therefore, our fiducial choice lies in a sweet spot of producing detectable GW signals for LISA while not overriding local Universe constraints on dSIDM~\citep{Spall}.